Supporting the Brain’s Healing from Trauma

-Trauma, whether stemming from childhood abuse, violent relationships, or single traumatic events like sexual assault or intimate partner violence, leaves lasting imprints on the brain.
-However, with intentional practices and support, it is possible to promote healing and resilience.
+Trauma, whether originating from childhood abuse, violent relationships, or singular traumatic events like sexual assault or intimate partner violence, leaves enduring imprints on the brain.
+However, with intentional practices and support, healing and resilience are attainable.

 Understanding Trauma’s Impact on the Brain

-Trauma significantly affects the brain’s structure and function.
-Key areas involved include:
+Trauma significantly affects the brain’s structure and function, particularly in areas such as:

-These changes explain why trauma survivors may experience flashbacks, anxiety, and difficulty trusting others.
-Understanding these effects helps normalize the healing process and reduce self-blame.
+These neurological changes elucidate why trauma survivors may experience flashbacks, anxiety, and difficulty trusting others.
+Knowing this helps survivors understand their symptoms and feel less self-blame.

 Steps to Support Brain Healing